Common questions and concerns regarding the UK Cloud Awards:

 What is the date of the event?

-The UK Cloud Awards 2018 will take place on the 16th of May 2018 at etc Venues County Hall,
+The UK Cloud Awards 2019 will take place on Thursday 16th of May 2019 at County Hall on the Southbank in London.

 How much does it cost to attend the Awards?